Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Background and Motivation

-\textbf{Limitations of the state of the art:} There are several defenses against backdoors for standard machine learning models. \Cref{tab:defense-comparison} highlights the main characteristics and weaknesses of these approaches.
+\textbf{The need for a new method:} \revise{ There are several defenses against backdoors for standard machine learning models. \Cref{tab:defense-comparison} highlights the main characteristics and weaknesses of these approaches.
 Notably, approaches that reverse engineer the backdoor trigger (such as Neural Cleanse (NC)~\cite{NeuralCleanse} and ABS~\cite{liu2019abs}) can effectively detect backdoors for standard models.
 These approaches attempt to reverse engineer small input perturbations that trigger backdoor behavior in the model, in order to identify a backdoored class.
-In this section, we compare to the reverse-engineering approach called Neural Cleanse (NC)~\cite{NeuralCleanse}.
-NC is the state of the art defense, and it has the most realistic defense assumptions, which are similar to our assumptions for \AG.
+Neural Cleanse (NC)~\cite{NeuralCleanse} is a state-of-the-art defense that works on reverse-engineering the backdoor trigger.
+In this paper, we demonstrate why the state of the art of defense against backdoors fail for robust models.
+We choose NC as a state of the art defense for the following reasons: Firstly, NC has the most realistic defense assumptions, which are similar to our assumptions for \AG.
 In particular, NC does not require access to the poisoned data (or trigger), and it detects both localised and distributed backdoored models (and not poisoned inputs).
-NC is also computationally feasible (for robust) models, i.e. it does not require training shadow or meta models like MNTD~\cite{xu2019detecting} and NNoculation~\cite{veldanda2020nnoculation}.
-Moreover, unlike ABS~\cite{liu2019abs}, NC does not assume or require that one compromised neuron is sufficient to disclose the backdoor behavior.
+Secondly, NC is also computationally feasible (for robust) models, i.e., it does not require training shadow or meta models like MNTD~\cite{xu2019detecting} and NNoculation~\cite{veldanda2020nnoculation}.
+Finally, unlike ABS~\cite{liu2019abs}, NC does not assume or require that one compromised neuron is sufficient to disclose the backdoor behavior.}

-However, \emph{NC relies on finding a fixed perturbation that mis-classifies a large set of inputs}.
-Although, this assumption holds for standard models, it fails for robust models, since robust models are designed to be resilient to exactly such perturbations, we show that NC is inapplicable for robust models below (and in \RQ3).